 This trend represents a marked change from the first migration of small businesses to the cloud, when businesses began using individual software programs to handle their financial tasks separately — what renowned accounting and technology industry pioneer Doug Sleeter calls “chunkification.”

 The use of a cloud-based platform that syncs various accounts makes it easier to streamline financial tasks.
-Forward-thinking businesses are increasingly migrating their financial tracking to cloud-based platforms that give them a real-time, accurate snapshot of their financials.
+Forward-thinking businesses are increasingly migrating their financial tracking to cloud-based platforms.
+Those that give them a real-time, accurate snapshot of their financials.

 This type of system helps businesses keep better tabs on their financial health.
-There’s no need to wait for bank statements, manually key in receipts, or waste time trying to track down whether or not an invoice was paid.
+There’s no need to wait for bank statements, manually key in receipts, or waste time trying to track down if an invoice was paid.
 You can minimize manual work like data entry, which frees up time for small business owners to focus on higher-value, strategic tasks.

 Rich Data Intelligence

-The real-time synchronization of business accounts can also deliver valuable data that can give you better insight into the health of your business.
+The real-time synchronization of business accounts can also deliver valuable data.
+As a result, giving you better insight into the health of your business.
 Cash flow management is a good example.
-An integrated accounting platform makes it easier to more accurately forecast cash flow because accounts receivable, accounts payable, and future payruns are all in the same database as the general ledger.
+An integrated accounting platform makes it easier to more accurately forecast cash flow.
+This is because accounts receivable, accounts payable, and future payruns are all in the same database as the general ledger.

 Essentially, small businesses now have access to strategic financial analytics, faster than ever.
-A wider array of more timely data can help you forecast more accurately and strategize accordingly, be it for an individual project or to project the growth of your business.
+A wider array of more timely data can help you forecast more accurately and strategize accordingly.
+Whether it is for an individual project or to project the growth of your business.

 A platform that can automatically issue invoices to customers creates a trail of data that can help you more efficiently assess and predict your company’s cash flow.
-The same approach can be used to assess whether a project is on track to be profitable (with time to correct course if needed), or to identify which products or services you should prioritize to maximize sales.
+The same approach can be used to assess whether a project is on track to be profitable.
+Or to identify which products or services you should prioritize to maximize sales.